sourcerer-mike/wp-make/docs/scaffolding/options-page.md

-### Backend view via "admin/options-page.php"
+### Backend view

-When clicking on "Settings" > "My config" (label: can be chosen by you via command) you'll see the settings page for the added options group.
+The command above will create the "admin/options-pages/my-config.php" file which is responsible for displaying the options form.
+You find it by clicking on
+"Settings" > "My config"
+(the *label* can be configured).

 Note: This menu entry can be removed by deleting the generated lines in the "includes/options-pages.php"